Sentai Filmworks

-Sentai Filmworks, LLC (or simply Sentai), is an American entertainment company owned by AMC Networks.
-Located in Houston, the company specializes in the dubbing and distribution of Japanese animation and Asian cinema.
-Its post-production arm is Sentai Studios.
+Sentai Filmworks, LLC (or simply as just Sentai) is an American animation company.
+Founded in Houston in 2008 and acquired by AMC Networks at the start of 2022, the company specializes in the dubbing and distribution of Japanese animation and Asian cinema and is one of five successors to ADV Films, others being Section23, Switchblade Pictures, Maiden Japan, and AEsir Holdings.
+It also runs its own post-production arm Sentai Studios.

-The company has its origins in A.D.
+The company's origins can be traced back to its predecessor A.D.
 Vision, which was founded in 1992 by video game fan John Ledford and Matt Greenfield.
 ADV collapsed due to low sales and eventually liquidated their assets in 2009.
 Ledford founded Sentai in 2008 and acquired the majority of ADV's titles.
-Sentai was then acquired by New York City-based AMC Networks in 2022 and became its subsidiary.
+It was then acquired by New York City-based AMC Networks at the start of January 2022 and has been a subsidiary since then.
 Its offices are in the International District in Southwest Houston.

+Despite its name, the company has no relation to and therefore has no involvement in any international distribution of the Super Sentai media franchise.

 History

 Origins

 In 1990, John Ledford, a native of Houston, started a Japanese video game and video console import business.
 He was introduced to anime when he watched My Neighbor Totoro at his friend's suggestion.
 His friend, Matt Greenfield, born in Sacramento, California, ran a local anime club called Anime NASA.
-Both men established A.D.
-Vision, which officially opened for business on August 17, 1992.
-Ledford contacted Toho about optioning the rights to license Devil Hunter Yohko, which became the first title to be released by ADV.
+Both men would later establish A.D.
+Vision on August 17, 1992.

+ADV's first release was Devil Hunter Yohko, after Ledford contacted Toho about optioning for the rights to license the series.